Fine-Tuning Language Models to Know What They Know: Measurement Framework

 \paragraph{Task Setup}

 Adapted from human metacognitive assessment frameworks, a dual-questioning protocol is implemented to evaluate LLMs.
-For each data point, the model addresses two distinct tasks: (1) Direct Questions to elicit factual answers, and (2) Meta Questions to self-evaluate knowledge.
-Isolating these inquiries within independent contexts ensures that meta-responses avoid conditioning on previously generated text.
+For each data point, the model addresses two distinct tasks: (1) \textit{direct questions} to elicit factual answers, and (2) \textit{meta questions} to self-evaluate knowledge.
+Isolating these inquiries within independent contexts ensures that meta answers preclude self-confirmation biases that could act as confounding variables.

 \paragraph{Metric}